 Kim: How to say no to friends and get that assignment done

 Kim is a USQ alumna who studied a Bachelor of Business (Marketing and Leadership) and Master of Management.
-She originally came from the small South-Western Queensland town of Mitchell, and spent five years living at Steele Rudd College on-campus in Toowoomba.
+She originally came from the small South-Western Queensland town of Mitchell, and spent five years living at Steele Rudd College in Toowoomba.
 She enjoys curling up with a good novel, baking cakes and biscuits, and watching the Big Bang Theory.

 It’s Friday afternoon and you have an assignment due Monday.
 You sit down, read the assignment task and begin to do your research.
 All is going well and then…